herskinduk/AutoWrapping/README.md

 -----

 1. Copy the AutoWrapping.tt file into your Sitecore Visual Studio project
-2. Insert the relative path to Sitecore.Kernel and Lucene.Net dlls where it says "replace with relative path"
+2. Adjust the path to Sitecore.Kernel and Lucene.Net dlls (if needed) at the top of the AutoWrapping.tt file
-3. Add references to System.Configuration, Sitecore.Kernel and Lucene.Net in your project
+3. Add references to System.Configuration, System.Web, Sitecore.Kernel and Lucene.Net in your project
 4. Run T4 template (right click .tt file and chose "Run Custom Tool")

 Enjoy